Key Highlights

 Someone has to make the extra-step: move out of his/her comfort zone and start building an interactive dashboard that will aggregate all the relevant information.

-A dashboard fully automated based on information already available in Jira or other tools.
-Nowadays there are easy ways to sync or transfer information from one system to another.
+With these tools in place, you can move beyond traditional reporting methods and fully leverage the power of automated, real-time dashboards, setting the stage for a more efficient and connected project management experience: a dashboard fully automated based on information already available in Jira or other tools.
+Nowadays, there are easy ways to sync or transfer information from one system to another.

 If building a live dashboard is relatively easy technically, there are important skills needed in order to make it user friendly.
 If you would like to learn more about it, check my article about Live Release Status Dashboards.

-A live report published but not known by the audience is useless.
+A live report published but unknown from your audience is useless!